Vehicle Accident Reconstruction

 From low-speed accidents to collisions involving fixed objects, automobiles, SUVs, tractor trailers, buses, motorcycles, bicycles, pedestrians or trains, our forensic engineering experts are trained in evaluating all types of vehicle accidents.

 At Rimkus, we use the latest technology to assist in the reconstruction process such as computerized mapping equipment or sophisticated drones to help map collision site evidence in great detail.
-Crash data recorded in passenger vehicles and 18-wheelers is downloaded using a crash data retrieval tool to determine how the vehicle was operating before the accident (click here to see those vehicles that we can access).
+Crash data recorded in passenger vehicles and 18-wheelers is downloaded using a crash data retrieval tool to determine how the vehicle was operating before the accident (click here to view supported vehicles).
 To help ensure accuracy, all phases of an accident are analyzed using computer software.
 When requested, we also produce computer-generated animation to help explain the accident to a jury.

 Our forensic engineering and analysis experts evaluate all evidence available to reconstruct the series of events leading up to the accident: